LeventErkok/crackNum/README.md

  Notes:
    - For encoding:
        - Use -- to separate your argument if it's a negative number.
-       - For floats: You can pass in NaN, Inf, -0, -Inf etc as the argument, along with a decimal float.
+       - For floats: You can pass in NaN, Inf, -0, -Inf etc as the argument along with a decimal (2.3, -4.1e5) or hexadecimal float (0x2.4p3)
    - For decoding:
        - Use hexadecimal (0x) binary (0b), or N'h (verilog) notation as input.
          Input must have one of these prefixes.